Hajar Mountains: Flora and fauna

 The mountains are rich in plant life compared to most of Arabia, including a number of endemic species.
 The vegetation changes with altitude, the mountains are covered with shrubland at lower elevations, growing richer and then becoming woodland, including wild olive and fig trees between 3,630 and 8,250 ft, and then higher still there are junipers.
 Fruit trees such as pomegranate and apricot are grown in the cooler valleys and in places there are rocky outcrops with little vegetation.
 The flora shows similarities with mountain areas of nearby Iran, as well as with areas along the Red Sea in the Horn of Africa.
 For example, the tree Ceratonia oreothauma is found here and also in Somalia.

 A number of birds are found in the mountains including Egyptian and lappet-faced vultures (Torgos tracheliotus).
 Mammals include mountain gazelles (Gazella gazella) and the Arabian tahr (Arabitragus jayakari).
 Other endemic species include a number of geckos and lizards: Asaccus montanus, Asaccus platyrhynchus and a subspecies of Wadi Kharrar rock gecko (Pristurus gallagheri) are found only in Oman while Musandam leaf-toed gecko (Asaccus caudivolvulus), Gallagher's leaf-toed gecko (Asaccus gallagheri), Oman rock gecko (Pristurus celerrimus), Jayakar lizard (Omanosaura jayakari) and Oman blue-tailed lizard (Omanosaura cyanura) are found only in the Hajar.
 The endangered Arabian leopard (Panthera pardus nimr) had been recorded here, particularly in the area of Khasab in northern part of the Musandam.

 Like the Ru'us al-Jibal, the area of Jebel Hafeet is noted for hosting rare flora and fauna.
 For example, in February 2019, an Arabian caracal was sighted here, and in March, a Blanford's fox, which has also been reported in the mountains of Ras Al-Khaimah.
+In September 2024 it was reported that the rare white-edged rock brown butterflies were spotted in the area.